vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 .await;
 ```

 ### TypeScript

-TypeScript has [discriminated unions]() which is just another word for sum types.
-TypeScript's story around working with sum types is not as nice as Rust's.
+TypeScript has [discriminated unions](https://basarat.gitbook.io/typescript/type-system/discriminated-unions) which is just another word for sum types.
+TypeScript's story around working with sum types is not as nice as Rust's, in my opinion.
 As you'll see below, we need to employ a few tricks to get exhaustive pattern matching enforced by the compiler, but it *is* possible without requiring a ton of effort:

 ```
 type ContentEntry = {